Uniswap/org-v1/src/pages/blog/02-uniswap-info/index.md

 ![](https://cdn-images-1.medium.com/max/3200/1*QwjSzdnwzAYoU7rXCjEF5A.jpeg)

 We’re excited to release a new and improved [Uniswap.info](http://uniswap.info/) with more detailed information about the Uniswap ecosystem and token exchanges.
-For this release we focused providing more complete and accurate data, better UI/UX and the ability to buy and sell tokens with the Uniswap iframe integration.
+For this release we focused providing more complete and accurate data, better UI/UX and the ability to buy and sell tokens with the Uniswap frontend iframe integration.

 Keep reading below for a breakdown of the new features.